 - You should also feed them raw eggs.
 Sometimes they don’t like to eat raw eggs.
 So what you can do is to make an egg soup.
 The soup would help them out, giving them omega fatty acids and everything else.
 These elements are beneficial for the Ferret’s skin.

-- You should try to find pure salmon oil and give them one to two teaspoons per week.
+- You should try to find pure salmon oil (like this one) and give them one to two teaspoons per week.
 Make sure it has preservatives so it could last for long.

 - You can use coconut oil to help your skin get a smooth and shiny texture.
 Make sure it is not fed to them and only applied from outside as they are carnivorous and do not like these plant-based foods.
 Just rub the coconut on their palms, feet, and tail.
 That should help a lot.

 - You can also give them tiny amounts of duck fat.
 If they do not like it raw, make ice cream out of it to make it much more pleasurable.
 Make sure not to give more than a teaspoon per week, or they could have some liver issues.

 - Another helpful way is to provide raw foods to them, and there is there are several options available in the market.
 What you could do is to choose a cat food option, and that usually works well.
 There are several large quantity options like these ones that could lower your expenses for a long time.

 - Provide them with essential oils available in the market.
 There are some essential dog oils available in the market, but they should also work for ferrets.
 Do not provide more than half a teaspoon 3 times a week.
 Providing more than that can lead them to stink a lot more.

 - Some also suggest feeding epigen 90 and some extra virgin olive oil in case you are not comfortable with the solutions mentioned above.